robsaundersx/neat-starter-test/src/posts/foundation.md

   let loop_sketch1_instance = new p5(loop_sketch1, "loop_sketch1_container");
 </script>

-For comparison, here is the same pattern drawn with a `while` loop:
+For comparison, here is the same pattern drawn with a `while`{.language-java} loop:
 ```java
 size(400, 200);
 strokeWeight(5);